 The first way we lead ourselves toward adrenal fatigue is that we take on more than we can handle — we say yes to too many things.
 Each “yes” alone may seem like a small commitment, but as they add up they create more total stress than we can handle.

 Let’s go back to the deadlift as an example.
 Because you’re getting such outstanding results from deadlifting twice a week, you decide to do deadlifts every day.
 Though a day of deadlifts by itself is not a big deal, the frequency with which you take on that stress is too often for you to be able to recover from it.
 Within a few weeks, you become weaker, more worn down, and might even get injured.

 That’s how chronic stress breaks you down over time, physically, mentally, or emotionally.

 2. Acute, Extreme Stress

-The next morning, you wake up and cannot move.
-Everything hurts.
-You spend the next week in bed, taking extra supplements, anti-inflammatories, and painkillers like they’re Pez candies.
+The next morning, you wake up and cannot move — everything hurts.
+You spend the next week in bed, potentially taking extra supplements, anti-inflammatories, or painkillers.

 This form of stress could also be called trauma.
 When you’re exposed to something way beyond the level of stress you’ve experienced before, that single situation can cause severe, long-term damage.
 You can work your way back from it, but you first have to understand the impact it had on you.

-However, between training sessions, you mainly eat processed food, low in protein and high in sugar and ingredients that cause inflammation.
-You get only six hours of sleep.
-You follow another trainer’s marathon training program on your off days.
-And your personal life is a disaster.
+However, between training sessions, you mainly ate processed food, low in protein and high in sugar and ingredients that cause inflammation.
+You only got six hours of sleep each night.
+You followed another trainer’s marathon training program on your off days.
+And your personal life is full of emotional challenges.

-You see some initial progress from your program, and then start to regress.
-You get weaker, feel sore longer, and eventually get sick or injured.
+You would have seen some initial progress from your program, but then you’d start to regress.
+You could expect to get weaker, feel sore for longer, and eventually get sick or injured.